-In accordance with DFARS 252.244-7001 (c)(8), (9), (10), (16) and (22), the Contractor's Purchasing System shall:

-- Evaluate price, quality, delivery, technical capabilities, and financial capabilities of competing vendors to ensure fair and reasonable prices - Require management level justification and adequate cost or price analysis, as applicable, for any sole or single source award; - Perform timely and adequate cost or price analysis and technical evaluation for each subcontractor and supplier proposal or quote to ensure fair and reasonable subcontract prices; - Notify the Government of the award of all subcontracts that contain the FAR and DFARS flowdown clauses that allow for Government audit of those subcontracts, and ensure the performance of audits of those subcontracts; and - Establish and maintain procedures to ensure performance of adequate price or cost analysis on purchasing actions.
+- (a) FAR 2.101, Definitions of Words and Terms as applicable - (b) FAR 15.404, Proposal Analysis - (c) DFARS 252.244-7001(c) (8), (9), (10), (16), and (22), Contractor Purchasing System Administration.
+The Contractor's purchasing system shall - (8) Evaluate price, quality, delivery, technical capabilities, and financial capabilities of competing vendors to ensure fair and reasonable prices; - (9) Require management-level justification and adequate cost or price analysis, as applicable, for any sole or single source award; - (10) Perform timely and adequate cost or price analysis and technical evaluation for each subcontractor and supplier proposal or quote to ensure fair and reasonable subcontract prices; - (16) Notify the Government of the award of all subcontracts that contain the FAR and DFARS flow down clauses that allow for Government audit of those subcontracts, and ensure the performance of audits of those subcontracts; and - (22) Establish and maintain procedures to ensure performance of adequate price or cost analysis on purchasing actions.